 outside of traditional disciplinary boundaries.
 What happens when we think of our research and teaching not as topics or fields, but in terms of broad areas, synergies, and crossdisciplinary

 initiatives?
 How are students pushed to think and learn differently?
 To this end, scholars will come to OSU who began their careers in French, Francophone, or Italian Studies, and are now innovators in fields such as global, medical, digital, and environmental humanities, disability studies, animal studies, and ecocritical studies.
-Events will be collaborative (involving local and regional respondents, including students), accessible, useful, well-planned, and open to all.
+Events will be collaborative (involving local and regional respondents, including students), accessible, and open to all.
 Topics include: Animals; Asylums; The Digital; Disability; Health Humanities; Fuel; Metalabs; Climate Change; Water.

 Confirmed Speakers and Events